-Trump’s first week was remarkably terrible for the climate
+Zombie pipelines, an EPA under attack, and that’s just Week One

 Pipelines resurrected

 What happened?
 On Tuesday, Trump revived both the Keystone XL and Dakota Access pipelines.
 He invited TransCanada to reapply for a border-crossing permit for Keystone — which the company promptly did just two days later — and told the State Department to make a decision on that application within 60 days.
 (KXL, in case you’ve forgotten, would transport dirty Canadian tar-sands oil across the American farm belt and one of its most important drinking water sources and encourage the further development of one of the most climate-threatening fuel sources on the planet.
 President Obama rejected it as “not in the national interest.”
 That’s an understatement.)

 Trump also directed the Army Corps of Engineers to hurry up with review and approval of a permit for the disputed segment of the Dakota Access Pipeline, which the Standing Rock Sioux say threatens their sacred land and water, and to skip additional environmental review if possible.
 Trump also signed an executive order that would speed up environmental reviews and approvals for other “high-priority infrastructure,” which could include still more pipelines and fossil fuel projects.

 How much should you worry?
 Some.
 There are still procedural, legal, and financial hurdles in the way of the KXL and DAPL pipelines, but both pipelines are now a lot closer to getting built than they were a week ago.
 At the same time, environmentalists and Native American activists are riled up and ready to use every possible tool to try to stop the pipelines, from lawsuits to direct action.
-Obama’s rejection of KXL and reconsideration of DAPL were two of the highest-profile victories for the environmental justice movement and the “keep it in the ground” movement, and activists aren’t going to give those wins up without a monumental fight.
+Obama’s rejection of KXL and reconsideration of DAPL were two of the highest-profile victories for environmental justice and the “keep it in the ground” movement under the previous administration, and activists aren’t going to give those wins up without a monumental fight.

 It’s hammer time: